-With a handful of log cabins, raised wooden walkways, dirt paths and thatched shelters for the animals, Elephant's World has the feel of a harmonious country village.
-In the shadow of jungle-clad mountains, the River Kwai slides past friendly dogs, goats, chickens and water buffalo that all mingle peacefully with the elephants.
+With a handful of log cabins, raised wooden walkways, dirt paths and thatched shelters for the animals, Elephant's World has the feel of a country village.
+In the shadow of jungle-clad mountains, the River Khwae Yai slides past as gentle dogs, goats, chickens and water buffalo mingle with the elephants.
 Mainly Karen mahouts do their best to maintain a casual order over this motley bunch.
 Locals stop by often to feed the elephants, help with projects and relax by the river, and volunteers from all over the world stay for a month or more.

 On a one-day visit, the relaxed atmosphere allows visitors plenty of time and space for intimate encounters with the elephants.
 You'll learn how, just like humans, they each have their own distinct personalities, quirks and favourite foods.
 Though we've spent brief periods around elephants many times before, it wasn't until our day at Elephant's World that we gained a true sense of their intelligence, playfulness and sensitivity.

 After offering fruits and veggies to several of the elephants, we spent an hour chopping up pumpkins and boiling sticky rice for later.
-Elephants were showered with hoses, dogs snoozed under tables and water buffaloes peaked out of mud puddles as we enjoyed a relaxing midday lunch on a shaded wooden deck over the river.
+Elephants were showered with hoses, dogs snoozed under tables and water buffaloes peaked out of mud puddles as we enjoyed a relaxing midday lunch on a deck beside the river.

 Led by volunteers and staff, we then piled into a couple of trucks and drove a few kilometres to a banana grove.
 Here we used machetes to chop down donated banana trees, carried the dripping trunks through the forest and stacked them onto the bed of a pick-up.
 The broad leaves dragged along the road as a few brave visitors secured the trees by balancing on top of them for the ride back to camp.
 Elephants can eat up to 300 kilograms of vegetation per day, we learned, and the trees would be gobbled up by sundown.